K3VRAL/BananaPredictor/doc/BananaPredictor.md

 ## BananaShower Points (`-w` or `--bananashower-points`) - Formatted as `int:int`

 The format for a point is `offset:length`.
+The `offset` is targets the BananaPredictor Banana Shower, and is offsetted relative to the object generation.

 If the argument is not used, it will default to `NULL`, and the object that was selected will be used instead.